Skip to main content

 Your employer brand has significant impact on your ability to attract (and retain) talent so, if you haven’t thought about your employer brand yet, it’s time to do so.

 The core of your employer brand is your employer value proposition (EVP), or what you offer to someone in return for their services.
-This covers purpose, mission and vision, values, total compensation, development opportunities etc.
+This covers purpose, mission and vision, values, total compensation, development opportunities, culture, how you treat people, etc.

 Once you have a strong EVP in place you can combine it with all the external facing elements like logos and visuals that make up a brand.

-Creating a strong employer brand will help generate awareness about your suitability as an employer as well as internship programs you create and make finding and keeping talent much easier.
+Creating a strong employer brand will help generate awareness about your suitability as an employer and make finding and retaining talent much easier.

 Attraction

-With a clear and strong brand in place, you can start putting yourself out there and advertising your organization and roles.
+With a clear and strong brand in place, you can start putting yourself out there and advertising your organization a bit more alongside specific roles.

 This process, called recruitment marketing, covers activities such as: